Graduate Programs

-M.S. in Industrial Design
+M.S. with Thesis in Industrial Design

 Ph.D. in Industrial Design

 The Department offers a Ph.D.
-Program in Industrial Design for applicants with a Master’s degree, and an Integrated Ph.D.
-Program in Industrial Design for those with a Bachelor’s degree.
-The programs are offered to applicants seeking an academic career in industrial design and are research oriented.
-The Ph.D. thesis aims at a comprehensive and explicit account of the conduct and findings of an original research study.
-A critical appraisal of prior research, and close attention to the principles and practice of research methodology are essential.
-The conduct of a single, major systematic investigation and the delivery of an original and substantial contribution to knowledge are required.
+Program in Industrial Design for applicants with a master’s degree.
+This program is research-oriented and intended for applicants pursuing either an academic career in industrial design or fulfilling a senior design research role.
+The Ph.D. thesis should provide a comprehensive and explicit account of the conduct and findings of an original research study.
+A critical appraisal of prior research, along with careful attention to the principles and practice of research methodology, is essential.
+The thesis must involve a single, major systematic investigation and deliver an original and substantial contribution to knowledge.
+The duration of the Ph.D. program is four years.

 To Apply